sashkoristov/DAppMaster-2020W/project/project.md

 Credit: [The Fletchers - YouTube](https://www.youtube.com/channel/UCOaIS5-uqsnXih19vIuNLmQ)

-UPDATE: The videos are moved on OLAT (to reduce charges for outgoing traffic).
+`UPDATE`: The videos are moved on OLAT (to reduce charges for outgoing traffic).

 ### Rough steps